-(8.9) Consider reviewing the officer support resource available to scrutiny to find ways to increase the capacity and skills available. (ii) The following senior officers to support the Scrutiny Steering Group and I&S Committees: CMT rotating Chair, Monitoring Officer, Statutory Scrutiny Officer Members' Support Officer November 2020 10 (8.10) Adopt a protocol This would outline how scrutiny, cabinet and officers would work together to ensure each part works collaboratively and ensure council wide ownership and support for the success of scrutiny. (i) Review the existing Scrutiny officer and Member protocol Develop it further to outline how scrutiny, cabinet and officers can ensure collaborative working, council-wide ownership and support for the success of scrutiny.
-Prepare the collaborative draft protocol; Report to I&S Committees; Cabinet and Council; Add the approved document to the Council's Constitution (ii) Review the protocol annually March 2021 Structures and Settings 11 (8.11) Recreate Improvement and Scrutiny Committees.
-Consider moving to a modern 'select committee' style of scrutiny, with agendas (i) Review the merits of moving to a modern select committee style of scrutiny and bring back to Cabinet September 2021 that focus on high priority issues and involve insight and evidence gathering as well as holding to account and a policy shaping functionality.
-There would perhaps need to be some reorganizing of committee roles to gain a better balance between committees.
-CfPS would be pleased to offer some suggestions on how this could be achieved.
-As an early suggestion for consideration Committees could recreated as: Policy & Finance Select Committee Transport & Infrastructure Select Committee Children, Families and Communities Select Committee Health and Adult Social Care Select Committee 12 Establish a scrutiny Co-ordination Group This would comprise (i) Scrutiny Steering Group to continue and to include: I&S Chairs; Established and ongoing (8.12) Chairs and Vice Chairs of each committee and Chaired by the Chair of Resources (P&FSC).
-The purpose would be to discuss alignment of - I&S Vice Chairs, - I&S Vice Chairs - Cabinet Member To be supported by the rotating CMT Chair, the Monitoring Officer, Statutory Scrutiny Officer and Member Support Officer; From November work programmes and where possible to achieve a joined-up approach to scrutiny of council policies, priorities and delivery plans. (ii) Scrutiny Officers to schedule quarterly meetings with the relevant Executive Director, key Directors and Cabinet Member.
+(8.9) Consider reviewing the officer support resource available to scrutiny to find ways to increase the capacity and skills available. (ii) The following senior officers to support the Scrutiny Steering Group and I&S Committees: CMT rotating Chair, Monitoring Officer, Statutory Scrutiny Officer Members' Support Officer November 2020 10 (8.10) Adopt a protocol This would outline how scrutiny, cabinet and officers would work together to ensure each part works collaboratively and ensure council wide ownership and support for the success of scrutiny. (i) Review the existing Scrutiny officer and Member protocol Develop it further to outline how scrutiny, cabinet and officers can ensure collaborative working, council-wide ownership and support for the success of scrutiny. - Prepare the collaborative draft protocol; - Report to I&S Committees; Cabinet and Council; Add the approved document to the Council's Constitution (ii) Review the protocol annually March 2021 Structures and Settings 11 (8.11) Recreate Improvement and Scrutiny Committees.
+Consider moving to a modern 'select committee' style of scrutiny, with agendas (i) Review the merits of moving to a modern select committee style of scrutiny and bring back to Cabinet September 2021 work programmes and where possible to achieve a joined-up approach to scrutiny of council policies, priorities and delivery plans. (ii) Scrutiny Officers to schedule quarterly meetings with the relevant Executive Director, key Directors and Cabinet Member.
 Commence December 2021 (iii) The Scrutiny Steering Group should liaise with the Cabinet Member in the first instance, and regularly report to Cabinet thereby ensuring a completely joined up approach 13 (8.13) Consider further use of task and finish and other 'set piece' scrutiny techniques Focused events or enquiry days can highlight major areas of policy development or community concern. (i)Align this consideration to the Scrutiny Work Programmes and tailor the relevant methodology for each piece of work Ongoing 14 (8.14) Allow experts/advisors on all scrutiny committees Consider inviting external advisors to sit as observer status non-voting members of committees to provide additional insight and expertise to the committee.
 They could be set period appointments or invited to a one-off relevant meeting.
 Payment or reimbursement many encourage candidates.
 Some selection may be necessary, and terms of reference made clear. (i) The I&S Committees to consider inviting experts and advisors for specific topics.
 Such experts/advisors are likely to attend a particular meeting or for a specific period to aid exploration of a specific topic, as expert advisors.
 February 2020